jeswin/border-patrol/README.md

 - CONFIG_DIR is the directory in which config files are placed.

 An example directory containing config files (which are JS files) can be found under the 'example-config' directory.
-This is where you specify database connection strings, jwt signing keys etc.
+This is where you specify database connection strings, jwt and oauth keys etc.

 ## Authenticating